-The availability of voice and RTT running concurrently can allow the RTT to replace or support voice and transfer additional information such as numbers, currency amounts and spelling of names.

-6.2.2 Display of Real-time Text
+6.2.2 Display of RTT

 6.2.2.1 Visually distinguishable display

-Where ICT has RTT send and receive capabilities, displayed sent text shall be visually differentiated from and separated from received text.
+Where ICT has RTT send and receive capabilities, displayed sent text shall be visually differentiated from, and separated from, received text.

+NOTE: The ability of the user to choose between having the send and receive text be displayed in one field or two allows users to display RTT in a form that works best for them.
+For Braille users, taking turns would allow the text to appear in the sequential way that they need.

 6.2.2.2 Programmatically determinable send and receive direction

-Where ICT has RTT send and receive capabilities, the send/receive direction of transmitted text shall be programmatically determinable, unless the RTT has closed functionality.
+Where ICT has RTT send and receive capabilities, the send/receive direction of transmitted text shall be programmatically determinable, unless the RTT is implemented as closed functionality.

-NOTE: The intent of this clause is to enable screen readers to be able to distinguish between incoming text and outgoing text when used with RTT functionality.
+NOTE: This enables screen readers to distinguish between incoming text and outgoing text when used with RTT functionality.

+6.2.2.3 Speaker identification

+Where ICT has RTT capabilities, and provides speaker identification for voice, the ICT shall provide speaker identification for RTT.

+NOTE: Without this, both voice and RTT participants do not know who is communicating in RTT.

+6.2.2.4 Visual indicator of Audio with RTT

+Where ICT provides two-way voice communication, and has RTT capabilities, the ICT shall provide a real time visual indicator of audio activity.

+NOTE 1: The visual indicator may be a simple visual dot or LED, or other type of on/off indicator, that flickers to reflect audio activity.

+NOTE 2: Without this indication a person who lacks the ability to hear does not know when someone is talking.

 6.2.3 Interoperability

-Where ICT with RTT functionality interoperates with other ICT with RTT functionality (as required by clause 6.2.1.1) they shall support at least one of the four RTT interoperability mechanisms described below:
+Where ICT with RTT functionality interoperates with other ICT with RTT functionality (as required by clause 6.2.1.1) they shall support the applicable RTT interoperability mechanisms described below:

 ICT interoperating over the Public Switched Telephone Network (PSTN), with other ICT that directly connects to the PSTN as described in Recommendation ITU-T V.18 [i.23] or any of its annexes for text telephony signals at the PSTN interface;

-ICT interoperating with other ICT using VOIP with Session Initiation Protocol (SIP) and using real-time text that conforms to IETF RFC 4103 [i.13];ICT interoperating with other ICT using RTT that conforms with the IP Multimedia Sub-System (IMS) set of protocols specified in ETSI TS 126 114 [i.10], ETSI TS 122 173 [i.11] and ETSI TS 134 229 [i.12];
+ICT interoperating with other ICT using VOIP with Session Initiation Protocol (SIP) and using RTT that conforms to IETF RFC 4103 [i.13].
+For ICT interoperating with other ICT using the IP Multimedia Sub-System (IMS) to implement VOIP, the set of protocols specified in ETSI TS 126 114 [i.10], ETSI TS 122 173 [i.11] and ETSI TS 134 229 [i.12] describe how RFC 4103 would apply;

-ICT interoperating with other ICT using a relevant and applicable common specification for RTT exchange that is published and available.
+ICT interoperating with other ICT using technologies other than a or b, above, conform to a relevant and applicable common specification for RTT exchange that is published and available for the environments in which they will be operating.
 This common specification shall include a method for indicating loss or corruption of characters.

+ICT interoperating with other ICT using a standard for RTT that has been introduced for use in any of the above environments, and is supported by all of the other active ICT that support voice and RTT in that environment.